mDIS inside Docker - Part 1

 Disadvantages

-- greater complexity : need to learn a lot about the Docker ecosystem
+- greater complexity: need to learn a lot about the Docker ecosystem

 - greater complexity: all web servers behind a reverse proxy: deal with weird error messages, or none at all.

-Apache as Reverse-Proxy
+Apache as Reverse Proxy

-A single Apache webserver controls access to many mDIS instances, running in parallel as isolated Docker containers.
+A single Apache web server controls access to many mDIS instances, running in parallel as isolated Docker containers.

 for mDIS-Docker

-The figure above shows how a Reverse Proxy works.
-(The port numbers are not important, and can have changed.)
+The figure above shows how a reverse proxy works.
+(The port numbers are not important and can have changed.)

-On the Docker host, an Apache webserver can be run as a Reverse Proxy in order to direct traffic from the internet to the Docker containers running mDIS.
+On the Docker host, an Apache web server can be run as a reverse proxy in order to direct traffic from the internet to the Docker containers running mDIS.

 Advantages of Reverse Proxy